emberjs/ember.js/README.md

 1. Ensure that [Node.js](http://nodejs.org/) is installed.
 2. Run `npm install` to ensure the required dependencies are installed.
-3. Run `npm run-script build` to build Ember.js.
+3. Run `npm run build` to build Ember.js.
 The builds will be placed in the `dist/` directory.

 # Contribution